201 North Tryon (Charlotte, North Carolina): History

 In July 2012 Real estate investment firm Parmenter Realty Partners purchased the building from Bank of America for $163 million, which came out to $240 per square foot.
 This price per square foot was similar to other recent transactions in Charlotte.
 In June 2012 Parkway properties paid for $257 per square foot for Truist Center formerly Hearst Tower for a total of $250 million and also in June an Israeli real estate firm purchased One Wells Fargo Center for $249 per square foot for a total of $245 million.
 At the time of the purchase the building was 99% leased.
 This sale was part of a broader effort by Bank of America to sell the building along with Truist Center formerly Hearst Tower.
 The bank leased back space in both buildings.

 In November 2013 Winstead, a Texas-based law firm signed a lease for 20000 sqft to house its 40 local employees.
 In March 2014 law firm McGuireWoods renewed their lease of 150000 sqft across 7 floors.
 The firm is the third largest tenant after Bank of America and Fifth Third.
 In March 2015 HFF Inc. signed a lease for 6,000 square feet.

 In June 2014 Cousins Properties purchased the building for $215 million, which equals $308 pers square foot.
 This transaction set the record for the highest price per square foot for an office building.
 The previous record was from 2007 when the Carillon building was purchased for $140 million, with a price of $298 per square foot.

 In November 2019 Fifth Third expanded their space in the tower to 100,300 sqft.
 The expansion of space at that time was 25,000 sqft, an additional floor.
 Tenant Dimensional Fund Advisors vacated two floors earlier in 2019, which they occupied starting in 2015, to occupy its newly built East Coast headquarters in South End.
 In 2019 Fifth Third had 500 employees based in the Charlotte area with plans to add an additional 300 in the coming years.
 Even with Fifth Third's expansion Bank of America remained the largest tenant with 318000 sqft.

+In May 2024 Bank of America announced plans to exit the building in July 2025.
+Their current space is 316,751 sqft, which equals 46% of the building's current occupancy.
+As of May 2024, the building was 92% occupied, this will drop to 53% once the bank leaves.
+In August 2025 the building's owner, Cousins Properties, announced the building will be undergoing a multimillion dollar renovation.
+The building is being rebranded as 201 North Tryon, the exterior facade, and first two floors will be redone.
+At the time of the announcement the building's occupancy was below 50%.